Why India's train network is so deadly

 Japan and Google announced major investments last year, aiming towards India's first high-speed rail link and the introduction of Wi-fi hotspots across hundreds of stations.

-And in a White Paper issued in February last year, India's Railway Minister, Suresh Prabhu, readily admitted the financial shortfall thus far.
+And in a White Paper issued in February last year, Indian Railway Minister Suresh Prabhu readily admitted the financial shortfall thus far.

 "Indian Railways has suffered from considerable under-investment during the last years," he wrote.
 He acknowledged that customer satisfaction and technological improvements had suffered as a result.